dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/draw.rst

 Radius
    The amount of randomness to apply using the pressure of the input device.

-   Stroke Random (stroke icon)
-      Use randomness only at stroke level.

-   Use Pressure (pressure sensitivity icon)
-      Uses the stylus pressure to control how strong the effect is.
-      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Strength
    The amount of randomness to apply to the stroke strength value (alpha).

-   Stroke Random (stroke icon)
-      Use randomness only at stroke level.

-   Use Pressure (pressure sensitivity icon)
-      Uses the stylus pressure to control how strong the effect is.
-      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 UV
    The amount of randomness to apply to the UV rotation.

-   Stroke Random (stroke icon)
-      Use randomness only at stroke level.

-   Use Pressure (pressure sensitivity icon)
-      Uses the stylus pressure to control how strong the effect is.
-      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Hue, Saturation, Value
    Randomizes the hue, saturation, and value of the stroke's :ref:`Color <grease-pencil-draw-color>`.

-   Stroke Random (stroke icon)
-      Use randomness only at stroke level.

-   Use Pressure (pressure sensitivity icon)
-      Uses the stylus pressure to control how strong the effect is.
-      The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 Jitter
    The amount of jittering to add to the stroke.

+.. rubric:: Common Options

 Stroke Random (stroke icon)
    Use randomness only at stroke level.

 Use Pressure (pressure sensitivity icon)
    Uses the stylus pressure to control how strong the effect is.
    The gradient of the pressure can be customized using the :doc:`curve widget </interface/controls/templates/curve>`.

 .. _grease-pencil-draw-brushes-stabilizer: